-Any increases in impairment allowances as a result of IFRS 9, net of tax, decreases shareholders' equity through retained earnings.
-This is somewhat mitigated by the transitional relief applied on eligible impairment.
+Total increases in impairment allowances as a result of IFRS 9, net of tax, decreases shareholders' equity through retained earnings and decreases standardised RWAs due to the increase in impairment being offset against the standardised Credit Risk exposures.
+This is somewhat reversed by the transitional relief applied on eligible impairment.